OctopusDeploy/docs/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 hideInThisSection: true
 ---

 [Deployment targets](/docs/infrastructure/deployment-targets/index.md) are what Octopus Deploy deploys to.
-They can be Windows servers, Linux servers, Kubernetes (K8s) clusters, Azure Web Apps, etc.  [Environments](/docs/infrastructure/environments/index.md) are how you organize your deployment targets into groups that represent different stages of your deployment pipeline.
+They can be Windows servers, Linux servers, Kubernetes (K8s) clusters, Azure Web Apps, and more.
+[Environments](/docs/infrastructure/environments/index.md) are how you organize your deployment targets into groups that represent different stages of your deployment pipeline.
 These stages are typically given names such as **development**, **test**, and **production**.
-Target roles, or tags, are a filter to select specific deployment targets in a environment.
+Target roles, or tags, are a filter to select specific deployment targets in an environment.

 ## Deployment Target Environment and Role Relationship
-Environments are how you group deployment targets together in a stage in your deployment pipeline.
-Target roles, or tags, are how you identify the which deployment targets you wish to deploy to in that specific stage.
+Environments are how you group deployment targets in a stage in your deployment pipeline.
+Target roles, or tags, are how you identify which deployment targets you wish to deploy to in that specific stage.

 When you register a deployment target, you must provide at least one environment and one target role.

 ![environment and roles for targets](images/registering-deployment-target.png)

-In the deployment process you assign steps to run on specific roles.
+In the deployment process, you assign steps to run on specific roles.

 ![deployment process role assignment](images/target-roles-in-deployment-process.png)